Another approach to the Kan-Quillen model structure: Properness

-To complete definition \ref{def-qarent} we need to check that the rules do indeed give rise to a well-defined (up to choice of fillers for the fibration $f$) function.
-Thus we must check that the rules give the same output for any $x$ which is degenerate in two different ways, or which is both degenerate and in the image of $\qarent$.
-The following lemma deals with the first case.
+To complete the verification that \ref{def-qarent} does define a function, we must check that clause b) gives the same output for any $x$ which is degenerate in two different ways, and also that any simplex matching the hypotheses of clauses a) and b) is given the same image under $\qarent$ by either clause.
+We check these points in the following two lemmas.